dotnet/docs-aspire/docs/frameworks/orleans.md

 - .NET Aspire workload
 - Orleans version 8.1.0 or later

+For more information, see [.NET Aspire setup and tooling](../fundamentals/setup-tooling.md).
 ## Get started

 To get started you need to add the Orleans hosting package to your app host project by installing the [Aspire.Hosting.Orleans](https://www.nuget.org/packages/Aspire.Hosting.Orleans) NuGet package.